 I know this was prior to Dec.
 1976, because that’s when Aunt Mamie died.

 Visiting Aunt Mamie was different than visiting the others.
-She had a certain heir of sophistication (or air of sophistication – that one always gets me) about her.
+She had a certain air of sophistication (or heir of sophistication – that one always gets me) about her.
 She seemed so worldly, compared to any other Smithwick ladies.
 Not that there was anything wrong with not having it was a bad thing.
 I always enjoyed talking to her on a different level.

 When I explained what I was doing with my life, I told her I had been in Houston doing projects that entailed digging ditches and installing water and wastewater lines.
 She followed every word of what I was saying about how everything worked.